 “It is such a privilege to be a Texan,” Governor Briscoe said.
 “Any way you look at it, the history of our state is an example of determination, hard work, and dedication, and through all that, achievement of a better way of life, a life of greater opportunity.
 I firmly believe that we cannot really understand the present without knowledge of the past.”

 Briscoe’s devotion to Texas and American history led to a strong connection with the center.
-He donated his personal and gubernatorial papers to the Briscoe Center and served on its Advisory Council.
+He donated his personal and gubernatorial papers to the Briscoe Center and served on its Ambassadors Council.
 He played a key role in making the John Nance Garner Museum in Uvalde, Texas, a division of the center, now renamed the Briscoe-Garner Museum.
 Briscoe’s financial support also made it possible for the center to publish the memoir of Ross Sterling, the founder of the Humble Oil Company and a former governor of Texas.

 Briscoe directly supported the acquisition of key items for the Briscoe Center’s collections, including an 1849 daguerreotype of the Alamo chapel, the oldest datable photograph taken in Texas.
 In 2007, the former governor established the Janey and Dolph Briscoe, Jr. Endowment for Texas History.
 His memoir, Dolph Briscoe: My Life in Texas Ranching and Politics, was published by the center in 2008.